dineshkumares/info_extraction_receipts/README.md

 </p>

-_Figure: Graph modeling system explained in this paper: [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12)_
+_Figure 6: Graph modeling system explained in this paper: [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12)_

 The graph modeling process includes the following steps:
 - Line formation: